JunHOtt69/DoFirstLah/README.md

 # DoFirstLah
-DoFirstLah is a full-stack web application developed as an individual assignment for the Responsive Web Design and Development (RWDD) module at Asia Pacific University (APU).
+DoFirstLah is a full-stack web application developed as an assignment for the Responsive Web Design and Development (RWDD) module at Asia Pacific University (APU).
 The project’s name is inspired by the Malaysian slang for "just do it first," reflecting its core mission: encouraging users to act on their tasks without overthinking.

 ## 🚀 Installation & Setup Guide